 Now, let’s shift away from the crass example of a drunk John back to the pollen grain.
 When a pollen grain floats, it is being buffeted by millions of water molecules that are whizzing around and bouncing off each other in such a complex way that it is effectively random.
 Now, each second, a single grain of pollen is bombarded thousands of times, each time gaining a minuscule nudge.
 The overall effect of these nudges is the wandering motion that Robert Brown noted.

 Now, it has to be said that there is a big difference between millions of tiny particles and the Weiner Process, with the primary difference being the millions of minuscule nudges.
 Even though these infinities can be wrestled into mathematical order with a bit of extra work, they only approximate a physical situation.
 Still, they approximate it very well, and the Weiner Process itself turns out to be highly useful in other areas and subjects, such as high finance.
-In 1900, there was a PhD thesis titled the Theory of Speculation by Louis Bachelier.
-In it was an analysis of the movements of prices on the Paris stock exchange using the then-new theory of Brownian Motion.
+In 1900, Louis Bachelier in his PhD thesis, Theory of Speculation, did the analysis of the movements of prices on the Paris stock exchange using the the theory of Brownian Motion.
 Bachelier’s ideas did not gain recognition until the 1960s, but as the computer age dawned, Brownian Motion became a popular way to simulate share price movements in the future.
 Random walk techniques model unpredictable behavior that evolves, in which each change is independent of the previous ones; Brownian motion takes this to the ultimate conclusion.